dockermgeo/vedops/README.md

-# VOPS
+# Vedeps (VOPS)

-VersionOPS - View build or deployinformation from a Database to a UI.
+Version Dev Ops - View build or deployinformation from a Database to a UI.
 Gives a REST-API for posting data.